aqxiy/paramrem/README.md

 ### [THE BRIEF: music interfaces with regions of brain mediating components of cognitive function, tempo factors]

-HOSTED here: https://s2stoo.com/ [Press "t" or click within orange box to begin play of song"]
+HOSTED here: https://s2stoo.com/ [Press "t" or click within orange box to begin play of song]

 I'll try my best to explain the workings: